Cluny Macpherson (physician): Early life

 Cluny Macpherson was born in St. John's, Newfoundland to Campbell Macpherson and Emma Duder.
 He had a brother, Harold.

 Macpherson received his early education at Methodist College and at the McGill University Faculty of Medicine from 1897–1901 where he earned his degree in Medicine.
 He also volunteered with the Royal National Mission to Deep Sea Fishermen, which later became known as the Grenfell Mission.
 Macpherson began his medical career at the Royal Infirmary of Edinburgh.
 In 1902 he returned to Newfoundland joining the Labrador Mission begun by Dr. Wilfred Grenfell and ran the hospital in Battle Harbour.
 Remaining there until 1904.
 He also served as a special constable and justice of the peace.
 Macpheron later became a director of the Newfoundland and the International Grenfell Associations.
 He later helped develop the Seamen's Institute (later called the King George V Institute), another Grenfell project.
 Returning to St. John's, Macpherson opened a private practice, and eventually became the leading practitioner in Newfoundland.

 Macpherson started the first St. John Ambulance Brigade in Newfoundland after working with the St. John Ambulance Association.
 The Brigade had three divisions in St. John's.
 When World War I broke out, members enlisted in the Newfoundland Regiment.
 Macpherson organized the volunteers into an Ambulance Unit, which continued throughout the war.

 World War I

-At the outset of World War I in August 1914 Macpherson was commissioned as a captain and Principal Medical Officer of the newly formed 1st Newfoundland Regiment.
-He served as the principal medical officer for the St. John Ambulance Brigade of the first Newfoundland Regiment during World War I. He saw on active service in Belgium and France, at Salonika and later at Gallipoli, and in Egypt.
+At the outset of World War I in August 1914 Macpherson was commissioned as a captain and Principal Medical Officer of the new 1st Newfoundland Regiment.
+He served as the principal medical officer for the St. John Ambulance Brigade of the first Newfoundland Regiment during the war.
+He saw active service in Belgium and France, at Salonika and later at Gallipoli, and in Egypt.
 His work was mentioned in despatches twice.